-1. Measure out 6 level spoons (measuring spoon included with each prescription)
+1. Measure out 6 level spoons (measuring spoon included with each prescription, dosage may vary);

-3. Stir well, allow to cool down to a comfortable temperature and drink (please
+3. Stir well, allow to cool down to a comfortable temperature and drink;

 Chinese herbs have been used safety for centuries.
 However, as with all medications individuals may be sensitive or have usually reactions.